-Atopic dermatitis (eczema) is a persistent, non-infectious, inflammatory skin condition characterized by itchy, dry, red, scaly, and sometimes weeping areas.
+Atopic dermatitis (eczema) is a persistent, non-infectious, inflammatory skin condition characterised by itchy, dry, red, scaly, and sometimes weeping areas.
 Approximately 1 in 5 people are affected in Australia and New Zealand and therefore affects a large part of the population.
 (Scott-Lang & Su, 2017).

-Skin is the largest organ of the body and it functions as a barrier keeping infectious, harmful or irritating agents out.
+The skin is the largest organ of the body and it functions as a barrier keeping infectious, harmful or irritating agents out.
 It also provides the other vital functions such as managing the body’s hydration levels, electrolyte balance, body temperature, synthesizing vitamin D and operating as a sensory organ.

 The lower layer – hypodermis – stores fats which have an insulating effect and form a buffer between the internal organs and the outer layer.